fbpx

 Indoor lemon tree

 Potted lemons are grown as indoor lemon trees for the cooler months in cold climates.
-Most gardeners who grow their lemon trees indoors do try to move them outdoors for at least a couple of months during the summer so they can thrive in a more natural environment with increased sunlight, warmth, and air circulation.
+Most gardeners who grow their lemon trees indoors try to move them outdoors for at least a few months during the summer to thrive in a more natural environment with increased sunlight, warmth, and air circulation.
 Indoor lemon trees make fantastic patio plants for the warmest months, even in cold climates.

 Place your lemon tree by the sunniest window in your house (or in your solarium if you happen to be so lucky! )